vegaprotocol/specs/non-protocol-specs/0003-limited-network-life.md

 Vega networks will at least initially and perhaps always run for a limited time only.
 This spec covers the necessary features to ensure this works smoothly.

-# Relevant network parameters
-- `markets_freeze_date` sets the date before which all markets are expected to settle and after which no deposits or trading / governance transactions will be accepted.
-This can be +infinity or another way of indicating "never".
-- `chain_end_of_life_date` This must be `> markets_freeze_date`.
-At this time the chain will be shutdown.
-- `time_elapsed_between_checkpoints` sets the minimum time elapsed between checkpoints

 # Background